 Who should take this test?

-All entering students, including transfer students, who have studied French, German, Latin, Russian, or Spanish must take the language placement test, even if you do not plan to study that language at Cornell.
-If you are planning to begin a new language you should complete the questionnaire portion of that language in addition to completing the placement test for the language you have previously studied.
+All students, including transfer students, must complete the language questionnaire.
+Students who have studied French German, Latin, Russian, or Spanish must also complete the the language placement exam, even if you do not plan to study that language at Cornell.

 All French, German, Latin, Russian, or Spanish exams will be provided online.
 All other exams (Japanese, ESL, etc.) will be scheduled during New Student Orientation or within the first few blocks of the academic year.